 There are many sizes and shapes available for soundproofing foam panels.
-But I refer pyramid shape.
+But I refer to pyramid shape.
 There are 2 accessories in this category.

 You have to use both to acquire the perfect soundproofing environment.
-See this image for more information.

 Use a pop filter to reduce microphone popping sound

 As the diaphragm of the condenser mic is very sensitive, it also records that puffling sound along with the vocal.
 This puffling sound has more intensity than other words and possesses that part of the vocal.

 To avoid that puffling sound, a pop filter is used.
-It is made of circular double layered nets which scatter the extra air reaching to the condenser mic.
+It is made of circular double-layered nets that scatter the extra air reaching the condenser mic.

 Here it is.